danse/tornado/README.md

 basis.
 A *tornado* vis can show you the latest trends, but also the data history.

-The data sets at the moment feature stock indexes, but i do not think that they represent the best application of this vis.
+The data sets at the moment feature financial indexes, but i do not think that they represent the best application of this vis.
 I would say that the best application is looking at metrics that you (or your company) can actually affect with some effort.
 A tornado vis will then show you